decredcommunity/events/reports/20200208-decred-crypto-hangout-lagos-nigeria.md

 ## Learnings and Outcomes

-A community-building approach to the marketing efforts of Decred in Nigeria is highly recommended, one of the ways to get people into the community is by partnering with a local media agency - cryptotvplus - who currently runs a program called CampusBCAT (Campus Blockchain and Cryptocurrency Awareness tour) where they visit tertiary institutions to teach the youths about blockchain and cryptocurrency.
+A community-building approach to the marketing efforts of Decred in Nigeria is highly recommended, one of the ways to get people into the community is by partnering with a local media agency - cryptotvplus - who currently run a program called CampusBCAT (Campus Blockchain and Cryptocurrency Awareness tour) where they visit tertiary institutions to teach the youths about blockchain and cryptocurrency.
 A good marketing opportunity for Decred and source of data to build up the created community.

 ## Media